bomonike/bomonike.github.io/python-coding.md

 benchmarks Numba, mypyc, Taichi (the fastest).
 Alternately, code compiled using <a target="_blank" href="https://github.com/exaloop/codon">Codon by Exaloop</a> tool <a target="_blank" href="https://medium.com/intuition/codon-a-python-compiler-3d5322e1c0a5">"41,212 times faster"</a> than the standard Python interpreter.

 Condon is a new python compiler that uses the LLVM framework to compile directly to machine code.
 Condon can also make use of the thousands of processors on a GPU to process matrix, graphical, and mathematical operations without using a library like numpy, scikit-learn, scipy, and game library pygame.
-However, Condon cannot use modules like typing functools such as <a target="_blank" href="https://docs.python.org/3/library/functools.html#functools.wraps">wraps</a>, which provides contextual information for decorators.
+However, Conda cannot use modules like typing functools such as <a target="_blank" href="https://docs.python.org/3/library/functools.html#functools.wraps">wraps</a>, which provides contextual information for decorators.

 <hr />